 - Develop a desire to learn to read and a love of reading and books

 How Do I Maximize Interactions During Shared Reading?

 Communication partners can maximize interactions by making connections to information that the learner is familiar with and “follow the CAR”:

 - Comment (not ask questions) using 2-3 core vocabulary words and then wait for a response (this may take 15-30+ seconds).

-- Ask for participation with requests such as "tell me" gesturing toward their communication system or repeating the initial comment and then wait (at least 10-15 seconds).
+- Ask for participation with requests such as "tell me" while you gesture toward their communication system.
+You can also repeat your initial comment and then wait (at least 10-15 seconds).

-- Respond by repeating and adding to the learner's response and then wait (at least 10-15 seconds), allowing them time to communicate, and then continuing the interaction.
+- Respond by repeating the learner's response and adding something new.
+Wait (at least 10-15 seconds) to allow them to communicate something new and then move on.

-As students begin to lead the interaction, we add the CROWD prompts during the "ask" step.
+As learners begin to lead the interaction, we add the CROWD prompts during the "ask" step.
 CROWD is beneficial when the learner does not independently respond.
 The communication partner uses the following strategies: